-1 European MSP Platform, https://maritime-spatial-planning.ec.europa.eu/msp-practice/msp-projects
+&lt;sup>1 European MSP Platform, https://maritime-spatial-planning.ec.europa.eu/msp-practice/msp-projects

 6. XX.
-CHALLENGE NO. 20: CHALLENGES OF CROSS-BASIN COMPARISONS
+CHALLENGE 20: CROSS-BASIN COMPARISONS

-"We can transfer the knowledge that we gained actually worldwide, I would say, but we have to adapt.
-There are much harsher conditions in North Sea than in the Baltic Sea.
-We have just different waves, so, we have to adapt everything that we learned from the North Sea.
+"We can transfer the knowledge we gained worldwide, I would say, but we have to adapt.
+The North Sea has much harsher conditions than the Baltic Sea.
+We have different waves, so we must adapt everything we learned from the North Sea.
 And, of course, the species have to be adapted.
-Elsewhere in the North Sea there's a totally different salt concentration, so, we have to look what can be actually grown there.

-Especially were now focusing on blue mussels in the North Sea that can't be done.

-Especially, were now focusing on blue mussels in the North Sea that can't be done everywhere in the Baltic Sea.
-It can be done almost everywhere, but you have to be clever, where you want to market it.
-For example, in the Baltic Sea the blue mussels don't grow as large as in the North Sea.
-It depends on salt concentration, in less salty water the mussels just stay a little bit smaller.
+Elsewhere in the North Sea, there's a different salt concentration, so we must look at what can be grown there.
+Especially we're now focusing on blue mussels in the North Sea, which can't be done everywhere in the Baltic Sea.
+It can be done almost everywhere, but you have to be clever where you want to market it.
+For example, in the Baltic Sea, blue mussels don't grow as large as in the North Sea.
+It depends on salt concentration; the mussels stay slightly smaller in less salty water.
 You could still use them.
-With UNITED we did a lot of things in the North Sea, and I think the next thing should be done in the Baltic to include it at least and use the data we got from UNITED."
+With UNITED, we did a lot of things in the North Sea, and I think the next thing should be done in the Baltic to include it at least and use the data we got from UNITED,"